Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You'll review reading keyboard input.
+- You will review reading keyboard input.

 - You know what a file and a filesystem are, and are able to add an empty text file into the filesystem.